Chart Color Schemes

 Seaford features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.9% of all households, including 25.3% couples with children, 22.5% couples without children, and 13.8% single parent families.
-Non-family households constitute the remaining 37.1%, with lone person households at 33.7% and group households making up 3.4%.
+Family households account for 62.9 percent of all households, including 25.3 percent couples with children, 22.5 percent couples without children, and 13.8 percent single parent families.
+Non-family households constitute the remaining 37.1 percent, with lone person households at 33.7 percent and group households comprising 3.4 percent of the total.
 The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households